J-Jack-DMG/ASV_Unity_Simulator/README.md

 # AVS_Unity_Simulator

 The content of this repository is the product of my thesis's work.
-This project is intended to provide a unified framework to easily train an ASV agent in a simulated environment.
+This project is intended to provide a unified framework to train an ASV agent in a simulated environment easily.

 ## Prerequisite